dnanexus/dxCompiler/doc/ExpertOptions.md

 will override the default timeout for tasks `Add` and `Inc`.
 It will also provide `UPLOAD` instead of `VIEW` project access to `Inc`.

 You are also able to specify metadata for tasks in the `defaultTaskDxAttributes` and `perTaskDxAttributes` sections, including adding citation or license information.

-The full set of attributes that may be specified are:
+The full set of attributes that may be specified are those that can be recognized by dxCompiler as listed in [task meta](#meta-section)

-* title
-* summary
-* description
-* developerNotes
-* version
-* categories
-* types
-* tags
-* properties
-* details
-* openSource

 For example: